Comparison guide for automated file transfer software

 Overview

-JSCAPE is a platform-independent managed file transfer solution that is designed to simplify file transfers at the enterprise level.
-JSCAPE works with any operating system, can be deployed on-premises, in the cloud or in hybrid environments and can handle any file transfer protocol.
+JSCAPE by Redwood is a platform-independent managed file transfer solution designed to simplify file transfers at the enterprise level.
+JSCAPE works with any operating system, can be deployed on-premises, in the cloud, in hybrid environments or via software-as-a-service (SaaS) and can handle any file transfer protocol.
 This makes JSCAPE an ideal solution for managing a wide variety of transactions both internally and externally.

-Additionally, JSCAPE is lightweight, offering a zero-install web client so users across the organization can be up-and-running within minutes.
-JSCAPE’s white-label file transfer client supports unlimited users, trading partners and concurrent connections.
-Take advantage of JSCAPE’s Rapid Onboarding and quarterly Health Checks to optimize ROI and expand your environment with the help of in-house experts.
+JSCAPE is lightweight, offering a zero-install web client so users across the organization can be up and running within minutes.
+JSCAPE’s file transfer client supports unlimited users, trading partners and concurrent connections.
+Take advantage of JSCAPE’s rapid onboarding and quarterly health checks to optimize ROI and expand your environment with the help of in-house experts.

 Features

-• Load balancing and high-availability architecture for reliable high-volume transfers
+• Balances loads and active-active high-availability architecture for reliable, high-volume transfers

-• Comprehensive auditing and audit trails for all user, administrative and transactional activity
+• Includes comprehensive auditing and audit trails for all user, administrative and transactional activity

 Pros